 - Doing more with less.

-During the COVID Pandemic we were 100% virtual and global.
-We use a sophisticated networking platform - enabling delegates from all over the world to engage with our open days.
-Today we are experimenting with Hybrid events where global delegates are linked to small COVID compliant physical events.
+We use a sophisticated networking platform - enabling delegates from all over the world to engage with our physical open days.

 In the USA we work closely with two regional microfluidics communities: